AnkitaO7/SignBuddy-SignLanguage-/README.md

-# SignBuddy - Sign Language Assistant
+# SignBuddy - Sign Language Detection

 SignBuddy is a real-time sign language recognition web application built using Flask, OpenCV, and Deep Learning.